 Why isn't taxpayer money involved?

-You’d think a project tied to the White House would come straight out of public coffers.
-Funny story: it doesn’t.
-The roughly $250 million tab is being picked up through private donations, not federal appropriations.
-From what I’ve seen in similar public-private turns, this signals two things at once — a savvy fundraising operation and a political calculation.
-Private funding gives the administration more runway and fewer immediate political headaches.
-But it also raises questions about access and influence.
-Who gets to buy a little more proximity to the corridors of power?
-That’s the question people quietly ask at industry cocktail hours.
+You’d assume a project attached to the White House would come straight out of public coffers.
+Funny — and instructive — story: it doesn’t.
+The roughly $250 million tab is being covered by private donations, not federal appropriations.
+From years of watching public-private moves, two things jump out.
+One: this is a savvy fundraising operation.
+Two: it’s a political calculation.
+Private funding buys the administration runway, fewer immediate headline fights, and — importantly — flexibility.
+But it also muddies the water on influence.
+Who ends up with preferred access?
+That’s the question whispered at industry mixers, where people trade scoops and worry aloud about optics.

 Who are the major contributors?

-The donor list reads like a Silicon Valley guest list.
-Amazon, Apple, Google, Meta, Microsoft — they’re all on it.
-Add in big telecoms like T-Mobile and Comcast, and defense contractors such as Palantir and Lockheed Martin.
-Even the crypto crowd made an appearance: the Winklevoss twins, Coinbase, Ripple, and Tether America are listed among contributors.
-It’s an eclectic mix, and not accidentally so.
-Tech companies, telecoms, defense firms, crypto platforms — they each have distinct incentives for wanting favorable relationships in Washington.
+Read the donor list and you’ll recognize a Silicon Valley guest list: Amazon, Apple, Google, Meta, Microsoft — all present.
+Add big telecoms like T-Mobile and Comcast, defense contractors such as Palantir and Lockheed Martin, plus a handful of crypto firms.
+It’s eclectic by design.
+Tech companies, telecoms, defense firms and crypto platforms each have clear, distinct incentives for building warmer relationships in D.C.
+These aren’t random checks — they’re strategic allocations of capital aimed at shaping the regulatory and market terrain.

 The role of settlements